-The financial statements present the financial position of the Jonathan Creek Water District as of December 31, 2016 and the results of its operations and cash flows for the years then in conformity with generally accepted accounting principles.
+The financial statements present the financial position of the Jonathan Creek Water District as of December 31, 2017 and the results of its operations and cash flows for the year then ended in conformity with generally accepted accounting principles.

 The revenues and expenses are accounted for in the statement of revenues, expenses and changes in net position.
 This statement measures the success of Jonathan Creek Water District's operations over the past year.